loginom/loginom-help-en-omegat/data/integration/connections/list/rest-service.md

 ## Connection Parameters

 * **Service URL**: address of request sending to REST service is set.
-* **Метод** — выбирается один из HTTP-методов, используемых при отправке запросов к сервису: GET, DELETE, POST, PUT, PATCH.
+* **Method**: one of the HTTP methods used while request sending to the service is selected: GET, DELETE, POST, PUT, PATCH.

-   * При выборе методов GET, DELETE доступны настройки:
+   * When selecting GET, DELETE methods, the following settings are available:
-      * *Допустимый Content-type ответа* — узел REST-запрос, использующий данное подключение, проверяет тип ответа на соответствие заявленному в данном параметре.
-If the types are inconsistent, the output data set of this node will contain an error message. Данная проверка не осуществляется, если параметр имеет значение `*/*`.
+      * *Allowable Content-type of response*: the REST request node that uses this connection, checks the response type for consistency with the data specified in this parameter.
+If the types are inconsistent, the output data set of this node will contain an error message.
+This test is not performed in the case of the following parameter value: `*/*`.
-      * *Параметры запроса* — задается перечень параметров запроса, их имена и типы данных. В последующем, в узле вызова REST-сервиса значения параметров подставляются в URL запроса.
+      * *Request parameters*: list of request parameters is set, as well as their names and data types.
+Subsequently, parameter values are substituted into request URL in the node used for REST service calling.
-   * При выборе методов POST, PUT, PATCH доступны настройки:
+   * When selecting POST, PUT, PATCH methods, the following settings are available:
-      * *Тип Content-type запроса* — задается значение заголовка `Content-type` HTTP-запроса к REST-сервису.
+      * *Type of the Content-type request*: the `Content-type` header value of HTTP request to REST service is set.
 It is allowed both to select from the list of predefined values, and to enter a random value.
-      * *Допустимый Content-type ответа* — то же, что и для *GET*, *DELETE* методов (см. above).
+      * *Allowable Content-type of response*: the same as for *GET*, *DELETE* methods (refer to above).
-* **Таймаут подключения (мс)** — максимальное время установки TCP-соединения с сервером в миллисекундах, по истечении которого соединение будет прервано со статусом ошибки.
+* **Connection timeout (ms)**: the maximum time required for TCP server connection expressed in milliseconds upon expiration of which the connection will be terminated with an error status.
 If this parameter is equal to 0, timeout is not limited.
-* **Таймаут обмена данными (мс)** — максимальное время, которое будет затрачено на отправку HTTP-запроса и получение ответа, по истечении которого обмен будет прерван со статусом ошибки.
+* **Data exchange timeout (ms)**: the maximum time that is required to send HTTP request and receive response upon expiration of which the exchange will be terminated with an error status.
 If this parameter is equal to 0, timeout is not limited.
 * **Ignore SSL certificate errors**: if this checkbox is selected, the errors detected while testing the server certificate to be connected with are ignored.

 ## Authentification for Request Execution

 * **Authentification type** provides a drop-down list with authentification options:
    * **Not required**: when selecting this option, Megaladata does not perform authentification when connecting to the service.
-   * **Имя пользователя и пароль** — выбирается, если требуется аутентификация по имени/паролю. Поддерживаются следующие типы аутентификации по имени пользователя и паролю:
+   * **Username and password**: this option is selected when authentification by name/password is required.
+The following types of authentification by username and password are supported:
       * Basic;
       * Digest;
       * NTLM;